Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

 The transition rate of the vacuum bubble, i.e.,

-will be different between the scalar field only and that with gravity cases.
-The $B$ is the Euclidean action, which will be considered in the next Section.
+will differ between the scalar field only and that with gravity cases, where $B$ denotes the Euclidean action, which will be considered in the next Section. { In the phase transition by the thermal effect, the vacuum bubble nucleation rate is not a time-independent constant.
+Therefore, $\beta$ is non-zero, which is given by the Lorentzian time derivative of the log function of the decay rate.
+Because we do not know the analytic form of the nucleation rate with the $O(3)$ symmetry when considering both gravitation and temperature simultaneously, we adopt the difference between the cases with and without gravitation.
+We anticipate this difference to be determined by $\beta$ even with the temperature effect.}

-The ratio of the energy density between inside and outside the bubble also plays an important role in the GW spectrum, given by $\kappa_{\phi} = \rho_{\phi}/\rho_{\mathrm{vac}}$.
-Since we do not calculate the interaction of the scalar field with plasma in this work, the energy of the false vacuum can turn into the true vacuum without loss.
+The ratio of the energy density inside and outside the bubble also plays an important role in the GW spectrum, which is given by $\kappa_{\phi} = \rho_{\phi}/\rho_{\mathrm{vac}}$.
+Because we do not calculate the interaction of the scalar field with plasma in this work, the energy of the false vacuum can turn into the true vacuum without loss.
 Hence, $\kappa_{\phi}$ will be considered as $1$.